-3. The Board may issue a limited license for not more than 1 year but may renew the license if the applicant for the limited license meets the requirements set forth by the Board by regulation.

-- 4. The holder of a limited license may practice medicine only in connection with his or her duties as a resident physician or under such conditions as are approved by the director of the program. - 5.
-The holder of a limited license granted pursuant to this section may be disciplined by the Board at any time for any of the grounds provided in NRS 630.161 or 630.301 to 630.3065, inclusive - Sec.
-9. NRS 630.268 is hereby amended to read as follows: 630.268 1.
+- 3. The Board may issue a limited license for not more than 1 year but may renew the license if the applicant for the limited license meets the requirements set forth by the Board by regulation. - 4.
+The holder of a limited license may practice medicine only in connection with his or her duties as a resident physician or under such conditions as are approved by the director of the program. - 5.
+The holder of a limited license granted pursuant to this section may be disciplined by the Board at any time for any of the grounds provided in NRS 630.161 or 630.301 to 630.3065, inclusive.

+Sec.
+6. NRS 630.268 is hereby amended to read as follows: 630.268 1.
 The Board shall charge and collect not more than the following fees:

-For application for and issuance of a license to practice as a physician, including a license by endorsement issued pursuant to NRS 630.1605 For application for and issuance of a temporary, locum tenens, limited, restricted, authorized facility, special, special purpose or special event \$600
+For application for and issuance of a license to practice as a physician, including a license by endorsement issued pursuant to NRS

+630.1605 or section 1 of this act \$600

+For application for and issuance of a temporary,

+locum tenens, limited, restricted, authorized

+facility, special, special purpose or special

-400
+event license 400

-For renewal of a limited, restricted, authorized facility or special license
+For renewal of a limited, restricted, authorized

+facility or special license 400

+For application for and issuance of a license as a

 physician assistant 400

-For biennial registration of a physician assistant
+For biennial registration of a physician assistant 800

 For biennial registration of a physician 800

 For application for and issuance of a license as a

-perfusionist or practitioner of respiratory care 400
+perfusionist or practitioner of respiratory care.
+400

-For biennial renewal of a license as a perfusionist 600
+For biennial renewal of a license as a

+perfusionist 600

 For biennial registration of a practitioner of

 respiratory care 600

-For biennial registration for a physician who is on
+For biennial registration for a physician who is

-inactive status
+on inactive status 400

-For written verification of licensure
+For written verification of licensure 50

 For a duplicate identification card 25

 For a duplicate license 50

 For computer printouts or labels 500

-For verification of a listing of physicians, per hour 20
+For verification of a listing of physicians, per

+hour 20

 For furnishing a list of new physicians 100